Help us by Joining, Volunteering or Donate

 • Toilet paper and small trowel.

-• Use only appropriate access points (marked on maps with red or green cars).
+• Use only appropriate access points (marked on maps with a vehicle symbol).
 Only the official maps show vehicle access points you are permitted to use to get to the Track.
 Click here for further information.

 • Adhere to the Leave No Trace principles.